Ecwid/ecwid-api-docs/includes/_orders.md

-externalTransactionId | string | Transaction ID / invoice number of the order in the payment system (e.g. PayPal transaction ID) affiliateId |   string  | Affiliate ID creditCardStatus | \<*CreditCardStatus*\> | The status of credit card payment
+externalTransactionId | string | Transaction ID / invoice number of the order in the payment system (e.g. PayPal transaction ID) affiliateId |   string  | Affiliate ID creditCardStatus | \<*CreditCardStatus*\> | The status of credit card payment privateAdminNotes | string | Private note about the order from store owner

 #### OrderItem
 Field | Type |  Description